 Lions tend to move and hunt during the cooler parts of the day, lying in the shade from 10am to 4pm, so our game drives are perfectly timed to try and catch a hunt in action.
 Males normally drive their prey onto females, who wait undercover and blend in with the background.

 In the Matusadona National Park, there are estimated to be 30 lions.
-Changa Safari Camp falls within the territory of the Eastern Pride.
+Changa Safari Camp falls within the territory of the Eastern Pride and the Kanjeza Pride.
 The Eastern Pride are fierce, and exceptionally efficient hunters who have made headlines in the past few years for taking down elephants and hippos as well as crocodiles.

 That the lions of Changa are such fearsome hunters brings to mind an ancient Batonka folk story on how “the Lion got its Roar”.